 Essential Tools for Multimedia Presentation Building

-There are lots of different tools you can use to design your multimedia presentation and even create media.
+There are lots of different tools you can use to design your multimedia presentation and even create new media.
 While many tools are similar, it’s important to note that some are more advanced than others.
 Make sure you know your skill limitations ahead of time and select only the tools you feel comfortable using.

 PowerPoint, Google Slides, Keynote

 All three of these tools are the gold standard for creating a slide-deck style multimedia presentation.
 Similar in design and features, the differences between these three programs are subtle, and the only reason to use one over the other would be based on what you have access to.

 One of the biggest benefits of using any of these three programs is that they’re all easy to use.
 If you’re a beginner, you can select from a variety of pre-made templates and drag and drop your media directly into your slides.

 As a bonus, these three programs also have some animation features, allowing you to animate objects on a slide or add in some seamless transitions between slides.
 These programs are all also easy to export and share, so your audience can review your presentation whenever they need a refresher.

 Adobe Creative Cloud is more advanced and could require some additional knowledge or training.
 The biggest benefit of Adobe Creative Cloud is that all of the different products can be used interchangeably.
 For example, if you’re working on a video presentation in Adobe Premiere, you can seamlessly import an animation or motion graphic you created in Adobe After Effects directly into your video project file.

 Canva is a multi-use tool that combines the features of PowerPoint and a variety of Adobe Creative Cloud products.
 It’s designed for beginner to intermediate users, also offering pre-made templates.
 As a bonus, many of their plans are low-cost, and there’s a free option that anyone can use.